 Monitor breastfeeding infants for adverse reactions, such as agitation, anorexia, and reduced weight gain.

-The safety and effectiveness of APTENSIO XR in pediatric patients under six years have not been evaluated.
+The safety and effectiveness of APTENSIO XR in pediatric patients under 6 years have not been established.

 The safety and effectiveness of APTENSIO XR have been established in pediatric patients ages 6 to 17 years in two adequate and well-controlled clinical trials [see Clinical Studies].
 The long-term efficacy of methylphenidate in pediatric patients has not been established.